editmodelabs/msiab/themes/lagos/README.md

 **Step #3**

-Add `NEXT_PUBLIC_PROJECT_ID` as an environment variable for the Vercel project being deployed - its value should be the project ID generated from the cloned starter project.
+Add the ID generated from the cloned starter project to the `NEXT_PUBLIC_PROJECT_ID` environment variable.

 <br/>